 Precise information on the large-scale structure of the nebular magnetic field can only be provided by polarimetric observations, recalling that synchrotron emission is known to be mainly linearly polarized with respect to the direction of the field (projected on the plane of the sky).
-The maximum expected polarization degree (PD) is \citep{Ginzburg1965} \be \Pi_{\rm max} = \frac{p+1}{p+7/3} = \frac{\alpha+1}{\alpha+5/3} \simeq 70\%, \ee a fraction holding for standard values of the slope of the electron energy distribution function, $N(\epsilon) \mathrm{d}\epsilon\propto \epsilon^{-p}\mathrm{d}\epsilon$, with e.g. $p=2 - 2.2$, corresponding to an emissivity $j_\nu\propto \nu^{-\alpha}$ with $\alpha=(p-1)/2=0.5 - 0.6$ \citep{Veron-Cetty1993}, and assuming isotropy in pitch angle.
+The maximum expected polarization degree (PD) is \citep{Ginzburg1965} \be \Pi_{\rm max} = \frac{p+1}{p+7/3} = \frac{\alpha+1}{\alpha+5/3} \simeq 70\%, \ee a fraction holding for standard values of the slope of the electron energy distribution function, $N(\epsilon) \mathrm{d}\epsilon\propto \epsilon^{-p}\mathrm{d}\epsilon$, typically with $p=2.0 - 2.2$, corresponding to an emissivity $j_\nu\propto \nu^{-\alpha}$ with $\alpha=(p-1)/2=0.5 - 0.6$ \citep{Veron-Cetty1993}, and assuming pitch angle isotropy.

-This limit is, however, not easily reached, as in any realistic source small-scale turbulent magnetic fluctuations are expected to depolarize the emission.
-The dependence of radio synchrotron emission, in particular its polarization, on the MHD turbulence properties has been vastly investigated for the case of the Galactic interstellar medium, and various techniques have been proposed to infer these properties form observations \citep[e.g.][]{Lazarian2012,Lazarian2016,Lazarian2024}.
-On top of this, in sources characterized by a structured magnetic geometry, there are also depolarization effects due to line of sight and/or spatial integration \citep{Bucciantini2017b}.
+This limit is not easily reached, however, as in any realistic source small-scale turbulent magnetic fluctuations are expected to depolarize the emission.
+The dependence of radio synchrotron emission, in particular its polarization, on the MHD turbulence properties has been vastly investigated in the case of the Galactic interstellar medium, and various techniques have been proposed to infer these properties from observations \citep[e.g.][]{Lazarian2012,Lazarian2016,Lazarian2024}.
+On top of this, in sources characterized by a structured magnetic geometry, there are also depolarization effects due to line-of-sight and/or spatial integration \citep{Bucciantini2017b}.